tanjeffreyz/deep-residual-learning/README.md

 **Option A: Zero-padding**

 Upon downsampling, the number of feature maps doubles and the side length of each feature map is halved.
-Pad the original input channels by concatenating extra zero-valued feature maps.
-Match the new feature map size by pooling using a 1x1 kernel with stride 2.
+Pad the original input's channels by concatenating extra zero-valued feature maps.
+Match the new, smaller feature map size by pooling using a 1x1 kernel with stride 2.

 **Option B: Linear Projections**